 - A completed application

-- A copy of your United States RN license (License verification from your nursing license registry website is acceptable)
+- Copy of your United States RN license

 - Additional requirements for International Students